About the Sachs Foundation

 Lisa also worked in various residential group homes, spending her time helping youth become independent, from teaching them life skills, providing skill development opportunities in resume development, completion of job applications, practice interviews, and other preemployment skills and activities.
 Lisa served as a liaison between program staff, youth and child welfare, families, school and other organizations in the community.
 Lisa engages in advocacy on behalf of the youth in foster care, facilitating assessments and information gathering and recommending resources based on youth needs and desires.

-Cureton serves as Sachs Foundation, Inc Director of Programming.
-Cureton is a member of the management team and is responsible for Sachs Foundation, Inc strategic growth which includes communicating with our supporters and prospects.
+Buddy serves as Sachs Foundation, Inc Director of Programming.
+Buddy is a member of the management team and is responsible for Sachs Foundation, Inc strategic growth which includes communicating with our supporters and prospects.
 His focus is on engaging business partnerships to assist with providing resources for our youth to be successful.
-Cureton has been an entrepreneur for over 25 years.
-He has over a decade in experience in management, and business development.
-Outgoing and people oriented, Cureton effectively developed lasting professional relationships with his clients.
+He has over a decade in experience in the Tourism and Hospitality industry.
+Outgoing and people oriented, Buddy effectively developed lasting professional relationships with his clients.
 However, his greatest joy is working with the youth, because it provides him with a satisfaction in contributing to developing the next generation of creative young minds.
-Cureton Solomon is focus driven and extremely loyal with excellent listening and communication skills and discernible judgement.
+Buddy is focus driven and extremely loyal with excellent listening and communication skills and discernible judgement.
 He has successfully created a brand of excellence in the service industry.

 Donna Sachs, Associate Director